Based-Programmer/titans/README.md

 - titans now uses `ANDROID_VR` client which doesn't support YT Kids videos for unknown reason
 - previously using `ANDROID_TESTSUITE` client which now doesn't support any videos other than YT Kids
-- we are expecting sooner or later YT will hook kids into VR anw
+- we are expecting sooner or later YT will hook kids into VR anway

 # Install